DanielTsiang/CS50ai/project4/shopping/README.md

 The number of nearest-neighbors used (i.e. the k-value) is tuned, via cross-validated grid search, to improve the performance of the classifier.

 To train the classifier, shopping.csv contains data from a shopping website from about 12,000 users sessions.
-The dataset is scaled using statistics that are robust to outliers, thus further improving the model's prediction performance.
+The data set is scaled using statistics that are robust to outliers, thus further improving the model's prediction performance.

 Three values are highlighted in the results:
 * accuracy (i.e. the correct predictions)